 There is nothing but love from our Lord.
 We just have to choose to see the potential.

-Much to our delight, all of these items are available for purchase from my shop.
+Much to our delight, some of these items are still available for purchase from my shop.
 Mr. O worked can’t wait to see where his creations end up.
 It’s a built-in geography lesson (says the homeschooling mama).

 Do pin and share our repurposed side table creations to inspire others.
 It’s what we’re all about.
 Thanks!